 The article isn’t to give you tips and tricks to be ready to teach an online music lesson.
 For that information, click here: Things you should know about teaching online lessons.

 Ten Things – You’re Live Online With A Music Student

 1. Flash Cards – You hold up a music note, rhythm, chord, or key signature flash card and you’re off to the races.
 Have a variety of cards based on what your student knows.

-2. Work on the songs your student already knows – If you’re starting with your first online music lesson, don’t start with something to new or unfamiliar to the student.
+2. Work on the songs your student already knows – If you’re starting with your first online lesson, don’t start with something to new or unfamiliar to the student.
 Start with something the student is used to doing.
-Going through familiar material will help you understand how you’re going to be teaching in this online music lesson world.
+Going through familiar material will help you understand how you’re going to be teaching in this online world.

 3. Sight-reading – Since sight-reading is an exercise that’s easy to preform for the student.
 Slow and steady playing and focusing on the steps of how to sight-read will really help.
 Here are the steps: Key Signature, Set a tempo in your head, Mentally go through the rhythm, Look at the notes and for any accidentals, Do a mental play through, Relax and play-through without stopping.
 Don’t worry about mistakes.

 4. Memorize – If a student can play a specific piece really well, have them set their music down and play without the music.
 What a fun thing to work on.
 See how far they can get.
 Then, have them work on a playing a complete section without the music.
 Rinse and repeat.

 5. Physical Exercises – sometimes we don’t need to make a sound on our instrument to be practicing and working on music.
 For you guitar teachers, here’s a video on practicing strumming without the guitar in your hand: patterns away from the guitar.
 If you’re not a guitar teacher, watch the video anyway and think about the way you can have students practice without using their instrument.
 These become really great learning exercises and the act of doing them is easy over a video call or in person.